evaalonsoortiz/Fourier-based-field-estimation/README.md

 **FBFest.m** can be used to calculate the magnetic field offset produced by susceptibility distribution subject to a uniform external magnetic field B0 that is orientated along the z-axis.

-A folder **tests_calc_dbz** includes three scripts that have been used for testing and fixing the _dbz_calc_ method of FBFest, and to quantify the effect of different padding sizes on different phantoms.
-Some figures from the experiments are stored.
-These scipts have evolveed a lot during successive experiment and versions of the code and are thus less clean but can be useful to make further experiments.
-Further documentation is available in the repository.

 ## References :

 J.P.
 MARQUES, R. BOWTELL Concepts in Magnetic Resonance Part B (Magnetic Resonance Engineering), Vol. 25B(1) 65-78 (2005)